Turkey at the 1928 Summer Olympics

 Turkey competed at the 1928 Summer Olympics in Amsterdam, Netherlands.
+This was the nation's fourth appearance at the Olympics, after debuting in 1908 and not participating in 1920.

 31 competitors participated at six sports branches of athletics, cycling, fencing, football, weightlifting and wrestling.

 In the Amsterdam Olympics, Turkey received fourth place for the first time ever.
-Tayyar Yalaz was the Turkish Olympian, whose name was listed in the official table of honor, which lists six best contestants in each event.
+Tayyar Yalaz was the Turkish Olympian whose name was listed in the official table of honor, which lists six best contestants in each event.
 He wrestled in the 67 kg division of Greco-Roman style to come in fourth.